lambdaclass/concrete/ROADMAP.md

     platform-specific memory fields; benchmarks/performance claims remain Phase 17 release work.

-19a.
-Add an anti-superlinear compiler complexity guard.
+26. Add an anti-superlinear compiler complexity guard.
-    Telemetry tells us what happened; this gate should fail when a compiler pass quietly becomes quadratic or worse on ordinary generated programs.
-This is motivated by bug 027 (`EmitSSA` O(n^2)): the compiler could still be semantically correct while becoming unusable for 20k+ line workloads.
-Build a small scaling corpus that generates the same program family at multiple sizes (for example: large array literals/repeats, many functions, many blocks, many mono instantiations, wide match/if chains, and large emitted modules), records per-pass node counts, times, peak memory/RSS or output buffer size from item #19, and asserts the growth stays within an allowed envelope for the affected pass.
-The thresholds should be conservative and
+    Telemetry tells us what happened; this gate fails when a compiler pass quietly becomes quadratic or worse on ordinary generated programs.
+Build a scaling corpus that generates the same program family at multiple sizes: large array literals/repeats, many functions, many blocks, many mono instantiations, wide match/if chains, and large emitted modules.
+Compare slope/ratio across sizes, not absolute wall-clock alone, and include peak memory/RSS or output-buffer growth.
+Done when the gate catches a deliberately reintroduced quadratic renderer/collector, an intentionally
-    machine-tolerant: compare slope/ratio across sizes, not absolute wall-clock alone, and keep a local override for noisy developer machines while CI enforces the stable corpus.

-    Done when the gate catches a deliberately reintroduced quadratic renderer or collector, catches at least one intentionally excessive memory-growth variant, protects the bug 027 family, records which pass exceeded its scaling budget, and saves the generated reproducer plus replay command.
-This is still not a public "Concrete is fast" benchmark; it is an internal "compiler complexity did not silently regress" invariant.
+    excessive memory-growth variant, and the bug 027 family.

-20. Add `concrete trace-pipeline --json`.
+27. Add `concrete trace-pipeline --json`.
-    The command should dump per-stage summaries: modules, functions, diagnostics, capabilities, obligations, mono instances, CoreCheck status, SSA blocks, runtime traps inserted, trusted/Unsafe facts, and replay commands for failures.
-It is the human/agent debugging surface for this phase.
-Gate with one clean program and one failing program where the trace names the first phase that introduced or rejected the relevant fact.
+    Dump per-stage summaries: modules, functions, diagnostics, capabilities, obligations, mono instances, CoreCheck status, SSA blocks, runtime traps, trusted/Unsafe facts, dependency edges, fact IDs, invalidation decisions, and replay commands for failures.
+Gate with one clean program and one failing program where the trace names the first phase that introduced, preserved, invalidated, or rejected the relevant fact.

-21. Add counterexample-first pipeline debugging.
+28. Add counterexample-first pipeline debugging.
-    Any pipeline panic, proof failure, fuzzer mismatch, optimizer trap issue, backend leak, linker leak, or stage-contract failure should be reducible to a minimized `.con` fixture plus a replay command.
+    Any pipeline panic, proof failure, fuzzer mismatch, optimizer trap issue, backend leak, linker leak, or stage-contract failure should reduce to a minimized `.con` fixture plus a replay command.
 Reuse the existing reducer where possible.
 Gate with one panic-to-diagnostic failure, one interp-vs-compiled mismatch, one fold/trap-preservation failure, and one backend/linker leak proving the counterexample can be saved as a regression.

-22. Add mutation testing for the pipeline gates.
+29. Add mutation testing for the pipeline gates.
-    Mutate or patch-disable one representative rule in each major family and prove the corresponding gate fails: CoreCheck type rule, Copy predicate, arithmetic trap preservation, capability requirement, walker constructor handling, source-span stamping, generated-name hygiene, and report/evidence schema row.
+    Mutate or patch-disable one representative rule in each major family and prove the corresponding gate fails: CoreCheck type rule, Copy predicate, arithmetic trap preservation, capability requirement, walker constructor handling, source-span stamping, generated-name hygiene, diagnostic-quality
+    contract, fact invalidation, and report/evidence schema row.
 This proves the pipeline gates are load-bearing instead of decorative.

-23. Add round-trip/replay artifacts for pass outputs.
+30. Add round-trip/replay artifacts for pass outputs.
-    For a selected program, users and agents should be able to ask what each stage received, what it emitted, what facts changed, and what command replays that claim.
+    For a selected program, users and agents should ask what each stage received, what it emitted, what facts changed, and what command replays that claim.
 V1 artifact: per-stage summary hashes and optional minimized dumps for AST, Core, post-mono Core, CoreCheck facts, SSA, obligations, traps, and report facts.
-Gate that a replay detects source changes, schema changes, and pass-output drift.
-Add a determinism rule: same source, compiler version, target triple, profile, and dependency set must produce stable pass-output hashes unless a field is explicitly marked nondeterministic and excluded from the hash.
-This is required for caches, agents, evidence bundles, and PR diffs to be reviewable.
+Same source, compiler version, target triple, profile, and dependency set must produce stable pass-output hashes unless a field is explicitly marked nondeterministic and excluded from the hash.

+31. Extract a structured Lower/SSA control-flow builder if branch/loop/phi logic remains ad hoc.
+    Historical bugs clustered around branch/loop/snapshot reconciliation.
+The extracted builder should own if/match result values, loop headers/exits, phi construction, scope-local variable filtering, internal trailing-value
+    handling, and defer cleanup boundaries.
+Acceptance gate: previous nested match, loop-after-loop-branch, `__last_expr`, defer, and value-block
+    fixtures remain green, and a mutation that drops scope filtering or trap preservation is caught.

+32. Reduce ProofCore partial-def opacity only where proof preservation needs it.
+    ProofCore still contains many `partial def` walkers/wrappers.
+Do not chase a full rewrite here.
+Add non-partial wrappers or structural recursion only for constructs pulled by Phase 12/14 preservation proofs.
+Gate each lifted rule with one theorem that would fail if the wrapper delegated to an opaque partial-def shape.

-24. Add the Phase 6.5 validation artifact:
+33. Add the Phase 6.5 validation artifact.
     `scripts/tests/check_pipeline_refactor_contract.sh` runs a small
+    compiler-pipeline corpus exercising arithmetic reference semantics,
-    compiler-pipeline corpus that exercises central policy predicates, stage contracts, no-hidden-second-pipeline checks, walker coverage, CoreCheck
+    central policy predicates, stage contracts, capability facts, stable fact IDs, fact dependencies, pass locality, invalidation, certificate-carrying IR, destination-passing/value flow, intrinsic registry, typed fact ledger, no-hidden-second-pipeline checks, walker coverage, CoreCheck boundary
-    boundary failures, Lower/SSA control flow, source spans, generated-name hygiene, panic-to-diagnostic behavior, counterexample saving, mutation
+    failures, feature matrices, source spans, generated-name hygiene, diagnostic quality, panic-to-diagnostic behavior, performance/complexity
-    checks, pass-output replay, and trace output.
+    guards, counterexample saving, mutation checks, pass-output replay, and trace output.
 The artifact must prove these refactors are behavior preserving for accepted programs and fail closed for malformed or unsupported programs.

 ## Phase 7: Standard Library And Core APIs